mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

 first time we specify  the argument `point_location = "START"` to capture the "from" nodes of each line, and the second time we specify `point_location = "END"` to capture the "to" nodes of each line.
-In both cases, the resulting layer we again have a "ORIG_FID" field that identifies the ID of the original line segment.
+In both cases, the resulting layer will have the field "ORIG_FID" that identifies the ID of the original line segment.

 Although we are able to identify the start and end vertices using the